Macintosh Quadra: Branding

 Apple hired marketing firm Lexicon Branding to come up with the name.
 Lexicon chose the name Quadra hoping to appeal to engineers by evoking technical terms like quadrant and quadriceps.

-The Quadra name was also used for the successors to the Centris models that briefly existed during 1993: The 610, the 650 and the 660AV.
-Centris was a "mid-range" line of systems between the Quadra on the high end and the LC on the low end, but it was later decided that there were too many product lines and the name was dropped.
-Some machines of this era including the Quadra 605 were also sold as Performas.

-The last use of the name was for the Quadra 630, which was a variation of the LC 630 using a "full" Motorola 68040 instead of the LC's 68LC040, and introduced together with it in 1994.
-The 630 was the first Mac to use an IDE based drive bus for the internal hard disk drive, whereas all earlier models had used SCSI.

-The first three Apple Workgroup Server models, the WGS 60, the WGS 80 and the WGS 95 (mostly called "AWS 95" for "Apple Workgroup Server") were based on the Centris 610, the Quadra 800 and the Quadra 950, respectively.
+The first three Apple Workgroup Server models, the WGS 60, the WGS 80 and the WGS 95 (mostly called "AWS 95" for "Apple Workgroup Server") were based on the Quadra 610 (originally Centris 610), the Quadra 800 and the Quadra 950, respectively.

+In October 1993, to keep pace with the growing number of relatively affordable IBM compatibles powered by the Intel 80486, Apple introduced or rebranded numerous "entry-level" Quadra models (particularly the 605, 610, and later 630) for home or education use with their 68LC040 CPU, in comparison to the original models (700, 800/840AV, 900/950) which were positioned as high-end workstations due to their 68040 CPU and higher RAM ceilings.
+These low-end models arguably devaluated the Quadra branding, as the "600-series" also featured the higher-end models 650 and 660AV that more faithful to the original Quadra family (despite being rebranded from Centris).
+Furthermore the 605 and 630 were sold under the LC and Performa labels which created further confusion among consumers, whereas the more expensive Quadra models did not have an alternative branding.
+Ultimately, the Quadra family's demise was hastened as models were succeeded by the Power Macintosh, the latter family aiming to compete with IBM compatibles powered by the Pentium (P5).

 Processor

 The transition to the Motorola 68040 was not as smooth as the previous transitions to the Motorola 68020 or Motorola 68030.
 Due to the Motorola 68040's split instruction and data caches, the Quadra had compatibility problems with self-modifying code (including relocating code, which was common under the Macintosh memory model).
 Apple partially fixed this by having the basic Mac OS memory copy call flush the caches.
 This solved the vast majority of stability problems, but negated much of the Motorola 68040's performance improvements.
 Apple also introduced a variant of the memory copy call that did not flush the cache.
 The new trap was defined in such a way that calling it on an older version of Mac OS would simply call the previous memory copy routine.
-The net effect of this was that many complex applications were initially slow or prone to crashing on the 68040, although developers quickly adapted to the new architecture by relying on Apple's memory copy routines rather than their own (or flushing the cache), and using the memory copy that did not flush the cache when appropriate (most of the time).
+The net effect of this was that many complex applications were initially slow or prone to crashing on the 68040, although developers quickly adapted to the new architecture by relying on Apple's memory copy routines rather than their own (or flushing the cache) and using the memory copy that did not flush the cache when appropriate (most of the time).